desmap/ale-sensible/README.md

 ## Still waisting time fixing your linter?
 PlugClean!

 Don't tinker around.
 If a linter doesn't fit, it will never fit.
 Think back: When was the last time your created some masterpiece of code?
-You remember? **Did you use a linter then?** 😶
+Do you remember? **Did you use a linter then?** 😶